Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Healing speed represents the most critical factor for many patients choosing between these peptides.
 Clinical evidence consistently demonstrates BPC-157's superiority in this category, with documented healing acceleration of 50-70% across multiple wound types.
 Minor cuts and abrasions often heal completely within 5-7 days, while surgical incisions show significant improvement within 10-14 days.

 GHK-Cu provides moderate healing acceleration, typically reducing recovery time by 30-40% compared to natural healing.
-The peptide's effects become most apparent after 2-3 weeks of consistent use, making it better suited for chronic wounds or long-term healing optimization rather than acute injury management.
+The peptide's effects become most apparent after 2-3 weeks of consistent use, making it better suited for chronic wounds or long-term healing improvement rather than acute injury management.

 TB-500 shows variable healing speeds depending on tissue type and injury severity.
 Muscle injuries respond within 2-3 weeks, while tendon and ligament damage may require 4-6 weeks for noticeable improvement.
-However, TB-500's superior quality of healing (reduced scarring, improved function) often compensates for longer initial recovery periods.
+But TB-500's superior quality of healing (reduced scarring, improved function) often compensates for longer initial recovery periods.

 Research comparing all three peptides in identical wound models shows BPC-157 achieving 85% wound closure at day 10, compared to 70% for TB-500 and 65% for GHK-Cu (Comparative Wound Healing Study, International Journal of Peptide Research, 2023).